EricMorse/ECE434/hw05/ReadMe.md

 button must be connected to P9_15.
 LED must be connected to P9_16.
 ###### Code execution instructions
-to run the code, type the following commands: make. sudo insmod gpio_test.ko.
+To run the code, type the following commands: make. sudo insmod gpio_test.ko.
 ###### Code halting instructions
-to stop the code, run sudo rmmod gpio_test.
+To stop the code, run sudo rmmod gpio_test.
 ### gpio_test example
 This program is located in folder gpio_test2. gpio_test is a kernel program that changes the state of an LED when the corresponding button is pushed.